Scratch workers' comp off your list in a few easy steps.

 1) Traditional workers’ comp.
 This kind of plan requires that you estimate your payroll for the coming year—a premium is then calculated based on this information and you pay a large portion of this premium up front.

-2) Pay-as-you-go (aka payment service).
+2) Pay-as-you-go (Workers' Comp Payment Service).
 This kind of plan lets you send your premium payments to your workers’ comp carrier based on your actual payroll info—no guesswork needed!
-Intuit Workers’ Comp Payment Service works this way, letting you connect your workers’ comp directly to Intuit Payroll.
+Intuit believes pay-as-you-go is better for small businesses, as this improves cash flow compared to single annual payments.

 What are the penalties for not having workers' comp?

-There are severe consequences for businesses that don’t have workers’ comp insurance.
+There are severe consequences for businesses that don't have workes' comp insurance.
 These consequences include (but are not limited to) heavy fines, exposure to lawsuits, and forced closure of your business.

 Do I pay any fees?

-Only a modest $5 monthly fee for the use of the Intuit Workers' Compensation Payment Service, regardless of how many employees you have or the size of your payroll.
-This will be seamlessly added to your payroll invoice from Intuit.
-This fee is separate from any premium charged for the workers' comp insurance policy by AP Intego Insurance Group.
-If you are an Assisted Payroll customer, there will be no additional charge for the Workers' Compensation Payment Service.
+Only a modest $5 monthly fee for use of the QuickBooks Workers' Compensation Payment Service, regardless of how many employees or size of payroll.
+This non-refundable fee will be seamlessly added to your invoice from Intuit and is separate from any premium charged for the workers' comp insurance policy by AP Intego Insurance Group.
+There is no additional charge if you are an Assisted Payroll customer or Full Service Payroll customer.
+The Workers' Compensation Payment Service is not available during any trial period of your payroll product, if offered.
+The Workers' Compensation Service requires a paid Intuit payroll subscription.

 The information on this website is provided to you by Intuit Insurance Services, Inc. (License #0H27264), a licensed insurance agency and an affiliate of Intuit Inc. to provide you with important insurance information.
 IIS is an authorized broker and is partnered with AP Intego (License #0E81367).